aws-samples/serverless-samples/queue-based-ingestion/python-cdk/README.md

 ## AWS CDK Python Project Setup

 If virtualenv is needed, please create and activate it.
 You can find instructions in the [Setup and Deployment](./../README.md#setup-and-deployment) section.
-Once virtualenv is activated, you can install the required dependencies for the AWS CDK and API implementation.
+Once virtualenv is activated, you can install the required dependencies for the AWS CDK and API implementation.<br>
 **Note:** Please verify that current directory is <repository path>/serverless-samples/queue-based-ingestion/python-cdk

 ```